tiennx001/giatot/public_html/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 8. YITH WooCommerce Order Tracking add an easy tool to manage order shipping information of your shop and to notified your customers about the shipping.
 9. YITH WooCommerce Catalog Mode, a plugin for disabling sales in your e-commerce and turn it into an e-commerce into an online catalogue.
 10. YITH Authorize.net allows your users to pay using the Authorize.net network services.
 It requires WooCommerce to work.
 WooCommerce 2.3.x compatible.
-11. YITH Woocommerce Cart Messages plugin let you add custom messages in the cart page and/or in the checkout page.
+11. YITH WooCommerce Cart Messages plugin let you add custom messages in the cart page and/or in the checkout page.
 12. YITH WooCommerce Stripe plugin let you add a new payment gateway based on Stripe.com
-13. YITH Woocommerce Request A Quote plugin lets your customers ask for an estimate of a list of products they are interested into.
+13. YITH WooCommerce Request A Quote plugin lets your customers ask for an estimate of a list of products they are interested into.
 14. YITH WooCommerce Review Reminder allows you to send a reminder to customers with an invitation to do a review of the items purchased.
 15. YITH WooCommerce Quick View adds the possibility to have a quick preview of the products right from product list
 16. YITH WooCommerce Multi Vendor is a plugin developed to switch your website into a platform hosting more than one shop, like a multivendor marketplace.